kontent-ai/gatsby-packages/README.md

 All nodes have a `usedByContentItems` property that reflects the other nodes in which the given node is used as linked content in *Linked items* or *Rich text* elements.

-### All items queries
+### All items and types queries

-There are two queries (`allKontentItem` and `kontentItem`) allows to load content items from unified endpoint regardless of type.
+Queries `allKontentItem` and `kontentItem` allow to load content items from unified endpoint regardless of type.
+Queries `allKontentType` and `kontentType` allow to load content types from unified endpoint.

 <details><summary>Example</summary>